laithsakka/Grafter/README.md

 There are two ways traversals can be written :

 1. Global Functions: Those traversals should have the traversed node as the first parameter(a pointer to the traversed node).
-2. Member Functions: Those traversals are class members and implicitly traverse the node referred to by the (this), Those traversals can be virtual functions, and they she be used along with inheritance to handle type based traversals.
+2. Member Functions: Those traversals are class members of tree structures and traverse the node referred to by the implicit this pointer, Those traversals can be virtual functions, and they should be used along with inheritance to handle type based traversals.

-In the example above searching a null node does not do anything so the base function is called, while searching a ValueNode performs actual search.
+In the example above searching a NullNode does not do anything so the base function is called, while searching a ValueNode performs actual searching.

 #### Traversals Language Restrictions:
 Those restriction are enforced by TreeFuser, and if violated TreeFuser should indicate the violation.